daverona/docker-cromwell/README.md

 To this work, two conditions should be satisfied:

 * Disk volume is shared between Slurm and the one running your cromwell
-* You have an account where `slumrctld` is running
+* You have an account on a host where `slumrctld` is running

-Assuming both are satisfied, let's walk it through.
+Let's assume both conditions are satisfied.

 This case can be similarly configured as the above section: